Learn how to:

 b.
 To learn about creating a Change Request, refer to Work Instruction: Managing Change Requests.

-NOTE on Quality Documents and Change Request
+Step 2.3 – Quality Documents and Change Request

 A quality document will require a Change Request and periodic review if the selected document type is defined to require a Change Request and periodic review in metadata administration.